Ford Bronco: Bronco Raptor

 Ford announced a Raptor trim level for 2022 in a 4-door version only.
 Developed by Ford Performance, the Bronco Raptor has a EcoBoost 3.0 TT V6 with a "Baja Mode", making 418 hp and 440 lbft of torque.
 The vehicle also has an upgraded cooling system, which allows the Bronco Raptor to run better in higher temperatures.

-The Bronco Raptor is also wider at 85.7 in and sits on a new Fox suspension with 13.1 in of ground clearance (1.6 inches (41 mm) more than the Bronco with the Sasquatch package).
-Many other components in the Bronco Raptor have been upgraded or added such as stronger axles, more rigid cross bars, a dual exhaust with several different exhaust modes, 37 inch tires, a higher strength frame, reinforced front bumper, larger drive shafts for increased wheel torque, better brakes (from the F-150 Raptor), Ford nameplate grill (unlike Bronco on other trims), and a tow/haul mode.
+The Bronco Raptor is also wider at 85.7 in and sits on a new FOX suspension with 13.1 in of ground clearance (1.6 inches (41 mm) more than the Bronco with the Sasquatch package).
+Many other components in the Bronco Raptor have been upgraded or added such as stronger axles, more rigid cross bars, a dual exhaust with several different exhaust modes, 37 inch tires, a higher strength frame, reinforced front bumper, larger drive shafts for increased wheel torque, better brakes (from the F-150 Raptor), Ford nameplate grille (unlike Bronco on other trims), and a tow/haul mode.
 The Bronco Raptor is capable of towing 4500 lb, which is 1000 lb more than the standard Bronco.
 Due to the Bronco Raptor's width, there is additional government-mandated lighting.
 The interior of the Bronco Raptor is also different from other trims, with unique "code orange" accents and stitching, additional bolstering to the seats with Raptor embroidered stitching, carbon fiber trim, a thicker steering wheel, magnesium paddle shifters, a leather stitched dashboard, and a larger center touchscreen.